terascope/teraslice/docs/packages/data-mate/overview.md

 ### toBoolean

-`toBoolean(input) - Converts values to booleans, if given an array it will convert everything in the array excluding null/undefined values`
+`toBoolean(input, context) - Converts values to booleans, if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`